shailshouryya/yt-videos-list/README.md

 This repo is intended to provide a quick, simple way to create a list of all videos posted to any YouTube channel by providing just the URL to that user's channel videos.
 The general format for this is `https://www.youtube.com/user/TheChannelYouWantToScrape/videos`, with `TheChannelYouWantToScrape` replaced with the username of the channel.

 ## Main Features
-- [ ] take url and scrape the video name and url for every video for that user
+- [X] take url and scrape the video name and url for every video for that user
+- [X] create csv
 - [ ] get date published
-- [ ] create csv

 ## Additional Features
 - [ ] create web interface